Charmingmarie

 This lively university town is a great pick for students, or those seeking a historic backdrop with a rich tradition and cultural significance.
 Leiden houses the oldest university in all of the Netherlands dating back to 1575.
 You’ll come across internationals from all over the world that travel to study here.
 If an international atmosphere is important to you then you should consider Leiden.

 Leiden is located within a convenient driving and train distance from major Dutch cities.
 The train commute to Amsterdam is only 30 minutes, and the driving distance is just under 40 minutes.
-It’s also easily accessible to cycle around as well as by foot.
+It’s also easily accessible to cycle around as well as on foot.
 Housing is fairly affordable compared to cities like Amsterdam and the Hague.
 Prices can range anywhere from €500 – 1600 euros.
-However, with the rate of students arriving each year housing is quite competitive.
-Since Leiden is a student city going out for a meal and drink can be cheap and not so hard on your wallet.
-Being by the water there are so many activities to do like: participating in the boating culture, heading to the surrounding lakes and strolling by the canal.

 Utrecht

 It’s also very family-friendly, especially for expat families.
 Leidsche Rijn is a popular neighborhood choice for families.
-Many people choose it because it’s away from the city and has more space and much more affordable.
+Many people choose it because it’s away from the city and has more space and is much more affordable.
 You can have a garden and room for the kids to play outside.
-Utrecht Zuid (South) has a great mix of families, expats and students.
+Utrecht Zuid (South) has a great mix of families, expats, and students.
 The neighborhoods here are up and coming with modern builds and infrastructure.
-I love Utrecht Zuid because there is so much variety to find in one day such as: heading to a juice bar, morning yoga, shopping in the city center, rock climbing, kayaking or visiting one of the many beer cafes.
-The neighborhoods of Wittevrouwen and Oudwijk have large townhouses that are more on the expensive side of the scale.
-However, the area is nice and you have access to the beautiful Wilhelmenia Park.
-Lastly, some residents say to stay away from the neighborhood called Kanaleneiland.
-It used to be pretty rough back in the day but now they’re building new housing.

 Truthfully, Utrecht is slowly morphing into its own Amsterdam- in terms of housing and cost of living.
 It has become really popular in the last decade.
 Teleport rates Utrecht as the second most expensive city in the Netherlands.
 However, if you are efficient with your money you can live comfortably here.
 Also,